How to have a healthier Christmas

 1. Go with the holiday flow

 Manage your expectations and set realistic goals.
-If you’re on a weight-loss journey, aim to maintain during December then get going again in January.
+If you’re on a weight-loss journey, try to maintain during December and then focus on new goals in January.
+Take a look at our 3 Christmas eating strategies for more advice.

 2. Be a healthy snack host

-Stock up on fresh seafood, homemade rice paper rolls, summer fruit, low-fat tzatziki and vegetable sticks.
+Stock up on fresh seafood, homemade rice paper rolls, summer fruit, low-fat dips and vegetable sticks.
+Looking inspiration on how to prepare a healthier Christmas day feast?
+Check our WW Christmas recipes.

 3. Pep up with protein

-Add a hard-boiled egg, tinned tuna, a few roasted nuts or some skinless chicken to your salad for maximum appetite satisfaction and weight-loss success.
+Add a hard-boiled egg, canned tuna, a few roasted nuts or some skinless chicken breast to your salad to help keep you fuller for longer.

 4. Switch your usual snacks

-Set yourself a challenge to only snack on fresh fruit and vegetables for the whole month of December.
-Sticking to one simple goal like this can add up to significant kilojoule savings.
+Set yourself a goal to only snack on fresh fruit and vegetables for the whole month of December by making the most of WW ZeroPoint foods!
+Sticking to one simple goal like this can add up to significant SmartPoints savings.

 5. Drink wisely

-Opt for the increasing range of lower kilojoule bubbly, beer and wine brands.
+Choose the increasing range of lower kilojoule bubbly, beer and wine brands.
 Remember that low-carb beers do not automatically equal lower kilojoules and light beers, which contain less alcohol, are often the better choice.
+Read more about alcohol and weight loss.

 6. Ask for food support

 Buddy up with another WW member or a family member who seems to have Christmas under control.
-Ask them about their strategies, call them on a daily basis to compare meal plans or Trackers or to swap recipe and food ideas.
+Ask them about their strategies, call them on a daily basis to compare meal plans or to swap recipes.
+You can also get great ideas and support in our member's only Connect community.

 7. Splurge differently